BeipDev/BeipMU/Documentation/Triggers.md

 If enabled, changes the background color of the paragraph
 #### Stroke (px)
 If enabled, draws a line with the provided with and the provided color around the border of the paragraph.
+Stroke style lets you do underlines or overlines of the whole paragraph (the 'New Content' marker uses this)
 #### Border (px)
 Size of the border around the paragraph
 #### Border Style